 A few years ago, it tipped the £1,000 mark.

-At the time of writing, modern-day adventure motorcycle panniers will cost more than £2,000 for the full system.
+Today, adventure motorcycle panniers can cost more than £2,000 for the full system.

 When you look at the weight differences between hard and soft motorcycle touring packing setups, you can expect to find a weight saving of around 20-25%

 Now, you might argue that a few kilograms here and there isn’t going to make much of a difference.
 But when your fully-ladened adventure bike is weighing in at nearly 300kg, any weight-saving benefits are welcomed!